bahim22/nxt-ded-boiler/posts/notes.md

 ✔️ next/no-typos
 >Ensure no typos were made declaring Next.js's data fetching function ✔️ next/next-script-for-ga
->Use the Script component to defer loading of the script until necessary.
+> Use the Script component to defer loading of the script until necessary.
->By default, Next.js will run ESLint for all files in the pages/, components/, and lib/ directories but, you can specify which directories using the dirs option in the eslint config in next.config.js for production builds:
+> By default, Next.js will run ESLint for all files in the pages/, components/, and lib/ Dir.
+> but, you can specify which Dir. using the dirs option in the eslint config in next.config.js for prod. builds:

 ## Packages